Updated April 3, 2023

 Let us discuss some of the major key differences between GitLab and GitHub:

-- By knowing more about the difference, it will be easier to choose the right one for the task, when time comes to pick between the two, although be wary both are really great in their genre!
+- Knowing more about the difference will be easier to choose the right one for the task when the time comes to pick between the two, although be wary both are really great in their genre!

-- The first and the most striking difference is the feature of continuous integration and delivery (CI/D).
-For GitLab, we have a free built in feature of CI/D which does the job as expected, whereas GitHub relies on a 3rd party integration tools like Jenkins and other for carrying out the CI/D tasks.
-This has been one of the most prominent features which has place GitLab in a comparable position with GitHub, although the later has been released way before the former.
-The way CI works helps the development team a lot from time perspective.
+- The first and most striking difference is the feature of continuous integration and delivery (CI/D).
+For GitLab, we have a free built-in feature of CI/D, which does the job as expected, whereas GitHub relies on a 3rd party integration tools like Jenkins and others for carrying out the CI/D tasks.
+This has been one of the most prominent features which have place GitLab in a comparable position with GitHub, although the latter has been released way before the former.
+The way CI works help the development team a lot from a time perspective.

-- From an authentication perspective, GitHub offers only read and write permission to repositories, whereas GitLab has gone a level above and here one can grant permission on the basis of a people’s role in the organization.
+- From an authentication perspective, GitHub offers only read and write permission to repositories, whereas GitLab has gone a level above, and here one can grant permission based on a people’s role in the organization.

-- The next difference is about the reported issue or bugs weight assignment, which helps the project managers to track and manage using Agile practices, which is not something which is currently in practice with GitHub.
+- The next difference is about the reported issue or bugs weight assignment, which helps the project managers track and manage using Agile practices, which is not currently in practice with GitHub.

-- One thing which one needs to keep in mind, is that GitHub focuses on having high availability and infrastructure performance whereas GitLab, focuses on having as many features under one hood to have a integrated platform for DevOps!
+- One thing which one needs to keep in mind is that GitHub focuses on having high availability and infrastructure performance whereas GitLab, focuses on having as many features under one hood to have an integrated platform for DevOps!

 GitLab vs GitHub Comparison Table